BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 Monsters have X% Deadly Strike map corruption REMOVED
-	(monsters able to crit is too unpredictable for me to be fun, i want monster dmg to be consistent and not be surprised by a random crit.
+	(monsters able to crit is too unpredictable for me to be fun, i want monster dmg to be consistent and not be surprised by a random crit. monster dmg is giga buffed with mapmods compared to LoD.
 REMOVED)

 QOL:now you can cube multiple flawless gems into perfect gems
 	so we don't break our wrists, credit to BetweenWalls, i yoinked it from his CubeMain.txt , hope he doesn't mind i saved like 2hr of my time. ty ty

+- act bosses are always "quest bugged" (i noticed people don't like act boss farming in PD2 that much, i guess it's not as good as farming maps, so i decided to buff it a bit by giving them droptable of quest versions.
+Now every act boss kill will give you same drops as quest act boss kill)

+- skill shrine removed {due to a bug in PD2}
+	(skill shrine is bugged in PD2 with skills that give flat hp boost {makes annoying hp glitch where our HP globe never goes back to correct value after shrine runs out-so it looks like we are never full hp until save+exit}
+	so i set mininum area level for spawn to 200-in theory it will remove it completely)

 And that's it.
 Now the game is PLAYABLE for old noskill people like me

-every change was made so that you can switch between this and normal PD2 safely (no stat/item changes/lvlup changes etc. that would brick your char/make it different from original PD2 permamently)
+every change was made so that you can switch between this and normal PD2 safely (no stat/item changes/lvlup changes etc. that would brick your char/make it different from original PD2 permanently)

+BUGS ETC. :

+try to leave town when last PlugY stashpage that was open WAS NOT filled with maps/amulets/rings with a lot of mods on them the game can bug out sometimes if you do that (or so I've heard) just move to a page that doesn't have A LOT of items with A LOT of mods on them before going out killing monsters.

 reminder:
 plugy is bugged in s5 because ofc it is